-The lu shot inserts minute drug components of different viruses prone to develop flu into your body.
+The vaccine inserts minute drug components of different viruses prone to develop flu into your body.
 The parts spark off a reaction through your immune system and fight off the infection.
-Your immune system, once recognizes the virus fragments, figures out the way to eradicate them.
+Your immune system, once recognizing the virus fragments, figures out the way to eradicate them.

 Do This If You Encounter Flu Virus Again